Termites cause billions of dollars in property damage annually, making them the single most expensive pest to deal with in Maryland.

 Termite barriers can be effective as a treatment and preventative measure.
 There are two types of barriers you need to be aware of:

-• Chemical Barriers: A chemically-treated zone surrounding the perimeter of a home that prevents termites from entering your house.
+- Chemical Barriers: A chemically-treated zone surrounding the perimeter of a home that prevents termites from entering your house.

-• Physical Barriers: A moisture barrier that is installed around the perimeter of a home and prevents termites from coming onto your property.
+- Physical Barriers: A moisture barrier that is installed around the perimeter of a home and prevents termites from coming onto your property.

 5. Termite Tarps

-For the most part, termite tarps are rarely used for subterranean termites and can only be used by professionals.
+Termite tarps are rarely used for subterranean termites and can only be used by professionals.

 6. Nematodes

-Nematodes, or roundworms, are worms that are introduced to termite nests for the sole purpose of killing the termites.
+Nematodes, or roundworms, are worms that are introduced to nests for the sole purpose of killing the termites.
 While nematodes are thin and microscopic, they are extremely effective in killing termites and have been used as a reliable form of pest control for years.

 7. Diatomaceous Earth

-Diatomaceous earth is commonly used to remove unwanted material from drinking water, but did you know it can also be used for effectively killing termites?
+Diatomaceous earth is commonly used to remove unwanted material from drinking water, but uit can also be used to kill termites?
 To use diatomaceous earth, simply sprinkle it near areas where you suspect termites, and wait for them to crawl over it.
-This method kills termites by dehydrating them through penetration of their exoskeleton.

 How to Prevent Termites from Returning